 You could, but it's not mandatory, and I don't.
 I simply slice it, season it, then bake it in the oven.

-No. As mentioned above, there's enough moisture in it that you should treat it as any cooked meat and keep it refrigerated.
+No. There's enough moisture left in it that you should treat it as any cooked meat and keep it refrigerated.

-This tasty snack is excellent all on its own.
-But sometimes I use it as a dipper for cheese fondue.
-It's really good!
+Keto beef jerky is a delicious snack and is excellent on its own.
+But sometimes, I use it as a dipper for cheese fondue or cream cheese dip.
+Yum.

 Recipe Card